-- What are Google sitelinks and how to remove unwanted sitelinks
+- What are Google sitelinks, and how to remove unwanted sitelinks

-- How to deindex WordPress tags, categories and Attachment links from Google
+- How to deindex WordPress tags, categories and attachment links from Google

-Getting started with Site crawl Errors in GWT:
+Getting started with site crawl errors in GWT:

 - DNS errors

-- Server connectivity
+- Server connectivity errors

-- Robots.txt Errors
+- Robots.txt errors

 “Over the last 24 hours, Googlebot encountered 66 errors while attempting to retrieve DNS information for your site.
 The overall error rate for DNS queries for your site is 1.5%.
 You can see more details about these errors in Webmaster Tools.”

-Since I knew the reason for these errors, I never bothered much about it and now I have Zero DNS error.
-Another reasons for DNS errors in Webmaster tool is because of high latency and it’s usually issue with your Hosting.
-If you are constantly getting high DNS error, you should contact your hosting technical support and ask them to look into it.
-If they can’t fix the issue, simply move to a better hosting, instead of blaming Hosting or Google for such errors.
+DNS errors found in Webmaster Tool can also be due to high latency, and this is usually related to an issue with your hosting service.
+If you are constantly getting a high rate of DNS errors, you should contact your host’s technical support and ask them to look into it.
+If they can’t fix the issue, simply move to a better hosting service instead of blaming the host or Google for such errors.

-Server connectivity Errors:
+Server connectivity errors:

 This issue is generally related to your server configuration, where Google bots can’t crawl your site, or your site times-out before loading the page.
 This usually happens when a page requires too much time to load, or your server’s resources are exhausted.
 One easy way to fix this issue is to control the crawl rate of bots.
 GWT doesn’t offer you a pretty graph like Bing Webmaster Tools to control the crawl timing, so you can use the Webmaster Parameter Tool and Robots.txt to control the crawling.